 Section 9.3 describes which activities are Discretionary Activities (Restricted) in Institutional Precincts.
 Consent may be refused or granted subject to conditions.
-Grounds for refusal and conditions will be restricted to the matters specified in rule 9.3.1.
+Grounds for refusal and conditions will be restricted to the matters specified in rules 9.3.1 and 9.3.2.
 The decision on whether or not a resource consent application will be notified will be made in accordance with the provisions on notification in the Act.

-- 9.3.1 Activities related to the primary functions of the Precinct and activities ancillary to these primary functions that do not comply with one or more of the following conditions for Permitted Activities in Rule 9.1.1:
+9.3.1 Activities related to the primary functions of the Precinct and activities ancillary to these primary functions that do not comply with one or more of the following conditions for Permitted Activities in Rule 9.1.1:

-- 9.3.1.1 noise
+9.3.1.1 noise

-- 9.3.1.2 dust
+9.3.1.2 dust

-- 9.3.1.3 lighting
+9.3.1.3 lighting

-- 9.3.1.4 signs
+9.3.1.4 signs

-- 9.3.1.5 use, storage, handling or disposal of hazardous substances
+9.3.1.5 use, storage, handling or disposal of hazardous substances

+are Discretionary Activities (Restricted) in respect of the